spryker/spryker-docs/docs/scos/dev/back-end-development/client/using-and-configuring-redis-as-a-key-value-storage.md

     link: docs/scos/dev/back-end-development/client/implementing-a-client.html
 ---

-This article describes how Redis is used within Spryker.The current functionality can be extended according to your needs.
+This document describes how Redis is used within Spryker.
+The current functionality can be extended according to your needs.

 ## About Redis